danieldeutsch/repro/models/deutsch2021/Readme.md

   ```shell script
   repro setup deutsch2021 [--silent]
   ```
-  The arguments specify which pretrained models should be downloaded
 - Requires network: No

 ## Testing
-Explain how to run the unittests for this model
 ```shell script
 repro setup deutsch2021
 pytest models/deutsch2021/tests